An Environmental Mindset

 With our longtime suppliers, we set value on:

-- the compliance with ethical principles and the conformity with our Code of Conduct
+- Compliance with ethical principles and the conformity with our Code of Conduct

-- the procurement from sustainable sources or the cultivation under stable price development
+- Procurement from sustainable sources or the cultivation under stable price development

 - REACH compliancy